How to Design a Multisensory Lesson

 The graphic organizer shows what elements might be included in a multisensory learning activity so you can judge for yourself if a product or learning activity truly merits being called multisensory.

 I could have put this information in a string of paragraphs for you to read, but since I am a visual learner myself, I found it appealing to make a visual graph of the information.
-Start on the left with the title in the orange box, and proceed to your right to explore the three modalities and suggested learning strategies for each one.
+Start on the left with the triangle, and proceed to explore the three modalities and suggested learning strategies for each one.

 Remember, to be truly multisensory, the activity or learning piece must incorporate elements from all three categories at one time.